aryamohan23/DrugTarget-Interaction/README.md

 - data.py: Manages the loading and processing of drug-target interaction datasets.

 ### Acknowledgments
-This work is adapted and inspired by the paper: https://pubs.rsc.org/en/content/articlelanding/2022/SC/D1SC06946B
+This work is adapted and inspired by the this work with modifications: https://github.com/ACE-KAIST/PIGNet/tree/main)https://github.com/ACE-KAIST/PIGNet/tree/main